Season of Creation

 Plastic waste takes decades and sometimes centuries to degrade.
 While recycling and reusing plastics can help reduce this impact, there are other steps you can take to avoid using plastic.

-Check out the Zero Waste Living website for some tips and ideas for living waste free in 2020.
+Check out the Zero Waste Living website for some tips and ideas for living waste free.

 Reduce Energy Consumption